Angles and PolygonsDrawing Triangles

 Imagine that a triangle has two sides of length 4 and 6.
 Let’s call c the length of the third side.
 Then we know that

 Once again, we can think about this using physical objects: two sides of the triangle are metal rods of length 4 and 6, and the third side is a rubber band that can expand or contract.

-Now you can see that the rubber band will always be shorter than
+Now you can see that the length of the rubber band will always be

 Note that these are strict inequalities.
 If the third side is exactly 2 or 10, we get a straight line and not a triangle.
 However, 2.1 or 9.9 would be enough to form a triangle.